 These strategies are effective regardless of your industry.

 It doesn’t have to be a tangible product.

-For example, if you run a website to generate revenue, you can offer a more expensive monthly subscription to your users as an upselling strategy.
+For example, if you run a website to generate revenue, you can offer your users a more expensive monthly subscription as an upselling strategy.

-Businesses offering a service such as insurance cross-sell to their customers by offering home insurance as well as auto insurance.
+Businesses offering a service such as insurance cross-sell to their customers by offering home and auto insurance.

 Find out how you can apply these strategies to your business.